pptrick/Object-Pursuit/pretrain/readme.md

 - `_train.py` : a script for joint training.
 - `_eval.py` : a script for evaluation of joint training.
 Specifically, evaluate each object separately using its representation and the current hypernet.

-BTW, you may also find a script `joint_pretrain.py` outside this directory; run it.
+You may also find a script `joint_pretrain.py` outside this directory which is the entry script of this part.